-Students in Years 7 to 10 at St John's College, Woodlawn are allocated to one of five mixed ability base classes after extensive consultation with staff.
+Students in Years 7 to 10 at St John's College, Woodlawn are allocated to a mixed ability base class after extensive consultation with staff.
+There are 6 base classes in Year 7 and 5 in Years 8 to 10.
 In Years 9 & 10, a level of academic streaming does occur within Mathematics classes to meet the requirements of the NESA Stages 5.1/5.2/5.3 Mathematics courses.